-Here are described ways of opening different types of data sources using Open Data Source dialog, and important notes you should know to do this.
+This topic describes ways of opening different types of data sources using Open Data Source dialog, and contains important notes you should know to do this right.

 If you cannot find the type of your data source here, you still may try to open it using description of similar data source type, using ODBC (if ODBC driver for your data source type exists), or using your own connection string (there are lot of connection strings' examples in the Internet).